vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/032/05_manuShvadindra_savanaM.md

 The rendering of the phrase apó árṇā as “the flooding waters” in the publ tr.

-assumes an emendation to fem. pl. árṇāḥ, with Gr and numerous others (see Oldenberg), contra the Pp and not reflecting the expected sandhi of such a form, which should be árṇāḥ.
+assumes an emendation to fem. pl. árṇāḥ, with Grassmann and numerous others (see Oldenberg), contra the Pp and not reflecting the expected sandhi of such a form, which should be árṇāḥ.
 As Oldenberg points out, the emendation is not nec.: árṇā could easily be a neut. pl.

 to the thematic stem árṇa-.
 In this case the tr. would better read “the waters, the floods.”